Using Intent Data to Prioritize Outbound Targeting

 Tier 1: Direct Purchase Signals

-• Pricing page visits (your site): Someone checking pricing is in active evaluation mode.
+- Pricing page visits (your site): Someone checking pricing is in active evaluation.
 This is your strongest first-party signal.

-• Demo requests and free trial signups: Obvious, but worth emphasizing — these should trigger immediate outbound, not wait for marketing nurture.
+- Demo requests and product signups: These should trigger immediate outbound, not wait for marketing nurture.

-• Competitor comparison activity: Accounts reading comparison content (your site or review sites) are in vendor evaluation.
+- Competitor comparison activity: Accounts reading comparison content on your site or review sites are in vendor evaluation.

-• RFP or procurement activity: Public procurement notices or RFP signals from intent data providers.
+- RFP or procurement activity: Public procurement notices or RFP signals.

 Tier 2: Category Research Signals

-• High-volume topic surges: An account’s content consumption on topics related to your product category jumps 200%+ above their baseline.
-Bombora’s surge scoring is the standard metric here.
+- High-volume topic surges: An account’s content consumption on relevant topics jumps 200%+ above their baseline.

-• Review site activity: Reading reviews, comparing vendors, or creating shortlists on G2 or similar platforms.
+- Review site activity: Reading reviews, comparing vendors, or creating shortlists on G2.

-• Webinar and event attendance: Registering for webinars or attending conferences focused on topics in your space.
+- Webinar and event attendance: Registering for webinars focused on topics in your space.

 Tier 3: Contextual Signals

-• Job postings: Hiring for roles that would use your product (we covered this in depth in our social listening for lead generation guide).
+- Job postings: Hiring for roles that would use your product.
 An account posting three SDR jobs is a strong signal for outbound tooling vendors.
+We covered this in our social listening for lead generation guide.

-• Technology changes: Adding or removing technologies that are complementary or competitive to yours.
-Tools like BuiltWith and HG Insights track these changes.
+- Technology changes: Adding or removing technologies complementary or competitive to yours.

-• Funding events: Fresh funding, especially at Series A-C stages, often precedes significant GTM infrastructure investments.
+- Funding events: Fresh funding, especially Series A-C, often precedes GTM infrastructure investments.
 A $30M Series B almost always means they’re scaling sales and need better tooling.

-• Leadership changes: A new VP of Sales or CRO often brings new tooling preferences and a mandate to improve performance.
-These transitions create 6-month buying windows.
+- Leadership changes: A new VP of Sales or CRO often brings new tooling preferences and a mandate to improve performance.
+These create 6-month buying windows.

 Tier 4: Weak Signals

-• Social media mentions: Unless they’re specifically asking for product recommendations, social mentions of broad topics are weak predictors.
+- Social media mentions: Unless they’re specifically asking for product recommendations, broad topic mentions are weak predictors.

-• Conference attendance: Attending a large industry conference correlates poorly with near-term purchase intent.
-Too many people attend for general learning.
+- Conference attendance: Attending a large industry conference correlates poorly with near-term purchase intent.

 Building an Intent Scoring Model

 Raw intent signals need to be translated into an actionable scoring model.
-Here’s a framework.
+We tested this framework across roughly 80 accounts and refined it based on which signals actually predicted pipeline.

 Step 1: Define Your Signal Taxonomy

 List every intent signal you have access to.
-Categorize each by type (first/second/third party), tier (using the framework above), and recency window (how quickly the signal decays in relevance).
+Categorize each by type (first/second/third party), tier (using the framework above), and recency window (how quickly the signal decays).

 Step 2: Assign Weights